arnolddevos/modular-fsm/README.md

 rather than enums to define commands and events.
 Each command (or event) consists of a distinct concrete type and an implementation of the `Command` (or `Event`) trait.
-This provides the handling function for that particular command (or event).
+This provides the state function for that particular command (or event).

-The principal handling functions still delegate to these smaller functions but the principal functions are now generic.
+The principal state functions still delegate to these smaller functions but the principal functions are now generic.
 They do not evolve when new commands and events are defined.
 They are the same for every MFSM.